athenalyj/digitalframeworks-summer2018-/assignment1.md

 ### Objective: Creativity

 * Did the piece use some creative elements to good effect?
-As in, to emphasize those areas that could draw someone in, or to add detail where needed, but not just random visual or story junk that distracts you?
+As in, to emphasize those areas that could draw someone in, or to add detail where needed, but not just random visual or story junk that distracts you? __No.
+It is a typical data journalistic piece.__
    * How?
    * Rate effectiveness on scale of 1-5.